V-G-spec/Pac-Man-Bot/README.md

 The Pacman project completed while (informally) doing the CS188 course offered by University of California, Berkeley (Fall '18)

 ## Search
 In this project, Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
-I built general search algorithms and apply them to Pacman scenarios.
+I built general search algorithms and applied them to Pacman scenarios.

 Check out the syntax for running various scripts and games of different sizes and paramenters at: [Project 1](https://inst.eecs.berkeley.edu/~cs188/fa18/project1.html)